brain-bzh/dcase-2020-task1-subtaskB/README.md

 Pretrained models
 --
-Pretrained models will be uploaded after the challenge results annoucement.
+Pretrained models will be uploaded after the challenge deadline.

 Team members
 --